 On the other hand, if you’re the type of person who stares at your coffee maker impatiently waiting for it to finish… the Technivorm has an ‘Automatic Brew Basket’.
 What this means is that you can pull the carafe away from the machine mid-brew and pour yourself a cup without any coffee dripping down onto the hot plate.
 It will collect nicely in this basket and wait for you to put the carafe back.

 The Moccamaster has a 10 cup capacity which works out to about 50oz or 1.5 liters – plenty for any size family.
 You have the option of using paper filters or a mesh reusable filter.
 I’d suggest trying both types of filter at first, there will be a subtle but noticeable difference in the texture of the coffee.

 UPDATE: The success of the Technivorm sine I first wrote this article has been such that they have released the machine in 16 more colors, so if silver does not appeal to you then have a browse on Amazon for the full selection.

 Best Budget Option: Bonavita BV1900TS

 Bonavita are a big name in SCAA Certified Coffee Makers and the BV1900TS is the latest in a number of models that are well loved by coffee drinkers.
-The design is simple and elegant, and nice fit in most kitchens.
+The design is simple and elegant, and a nice fit in most kitchens.